japsimar-soin/Namaste-Javascript/README.md

 #### Event loop

-Repeatedly checks - callback queue, microtask queue and call stack. \
+Repeatedly checks - callback queue, microtask queue and CS. \

-If Call Stack is empty:
+If CS is empty:

 - first check MTQ (higher in priority)
-- if it contains a fn, then remove it from queue and push it to call stack
+- if it contains a fn, then remove it from queue and push it to CS
 - execute it
 - check for next task in that queue